What is financial abuse? What are the signs to look out for?

 - Force you to work in a family business for little or no pay?

 If you have answered “yes” to more than one of these questions, your partner may be financially abusing you.
 Where there is financial abuse, there may also likely be other forms of abuse in your relationship.
-To see if you are being emotionally, physically, or sexually abused, you can go to the following pages on our website: Am I Being Abused? and Domestic Violence.
+To see if you are being emotionally, physically, or sexually abused, you can go to the following pages on our website: Signs of Abuse and Forms of Abuse.

 The abuser has access to all my financial and identity information.
 What can I do?